-During the time, the temples would get heating through the heat which was generated using an open fire.
+During the time, the temples would get heating through the heat, which was generated using an open fire.

-However, ancient Romans also used the same kind of heating process that was comprised of hot air furnaces and heated the air across the wall as well as underfloor heating which would eventually heat the entire room.
+However, ancient Romans also used the same kind of healing process that was comprised of hot air furnaces and heated the air across the wall as well as underfloor heating which would eventually heat the entire room.

 In the 18th and 19th Century

 The human being wasn’t introduced with steam, hot air, and heated water until the 1700s and 1800s, as it wasn’t invented then.

 In 1793 there was a British Engineer named William Strutt who designed and provided the conception of a furnace and it was modelled with the design of John Evelyn’s, almost hundreds of years prior.

 The furnace design had used heat outside air over a passage-based constructed underground.

 Early in the 18th century, engineer Charles Sylvester was teamed up together with William Strutt, and they built an industrial revolution, a heating system to apply it in a hospital that could clean the air and heat the building at the same time.

 Central heating wasn’t invented with steam before the 1800s.

 James Watt, the Scottish inventor, created the first central heating system and applied it in a home.